 CAMs from various developmental stages or after treatment with the plasmids were homogenized using a glass-glass homogenizer in 20 mM Hepes, pH 7.4, containing 2 M NaCl supplemented with 1 mM phenylmethylsulfonyl fluoride (PMSF), 5 mM EDTA and 1 μg/ml aprotinin.
-The homogenate was centrifuged at 10,000 x g for 20 min at 4°C. Equal amounts (100 μg) of total protein from CAM lysates or the immunoprecipitated samples, as described below, were analysed by SDS-PAGE and transferred Immobilon P membranes.
-Blocking performed by incubating the membranes with TBS-T containing 3% BSA in the case of PTN, RPTPβ/ζ, PROX-1, phosphorylated ERK1/2 (pERK1/2) and total ERK1/2 (tERK1/2) and 5% non-fat dry milk in the case of NCL and actin.
+The homogenate was centrifuged at 10,000 x g for 20 min at 4°C. Equal amounts (100 μg) of total protein from CAM lysates or the immunoprecipitated samples, as described below, were analysed by SDS-PAGE and transferred to Immobilon P membranes.
+Blocking was performed by incubating the membranes with TBS-T containing 3% BSA in the case of PTN, RPTP $\beta/\zeta$ , PROX-1, phosphorylated ERK1/2 (pERK1/2) and total ERK1/2 (tERK1/2) and 5% non-fat dry milk in the case of NCL and actin.
 Membranes were incubated with primary antibodies for 16 h at 4°C under continuous agitation, washed 3 times with TBS-T, and incubated with secondary antibodies for 1 h at room temperature.
 Membranes were finally washed and detection of immunoreactive bands was performed using the ECL detection kit (Pierce), according to the manufacturer's instructions.
-Blots for PTN, NCL and PROX-1, where appropriate, were stripped and subjected to subsequent Western blotting for actin.
-Blots for pERK1/2 were stripped and subjected to subsequent Western blotting for ERK1/2.
-The protein amounts corresponded to each immunoreactive band were quantified from digital images of gels, using the image analysis software (Scion Corporation, Frederick, MD) [5, 12].
+Blots for PTN, NCL and PROX-1, where appropriate, were stripped and subjected to subsequent Western blotting for total ERK1/2.
+The protein amounts that corresponded to each immunoreactive band were quantified from digital images of gels, using the ImagePC image analysis software (Scion Corporation, Frederick, MD) [ 5, 12].